This project is funded by Local Nature Partnerships in partnership with Cyngor Ynys Mon, Cyngor Gwynedd and

 Water Quality: Agricultural runoff, industrial discharges, and untreated sewage introduce harmful pollutants into rivers, degrading water quality and creating hostile environments for migratory fish.

-As part of our Swimways project extensive river restoration works are being carried out to protect and improve habitat for migratory fish.
+As part of our Swimways project extensive river restoration works have been carried out to protect and improve habitat for migratory fish.

 River restoration is vitally important.
 Through simple actions like fencing livestock out, creating riparian buffer zones, and planting native trees we can significantly improve the health of our aquatic ecosystems.